 When searching for the right talent to fill your open position, there are key characteristics to look for.
 But they’re not always easy to identify during the hiring process, which doesn’t emulate a working environment.
 To gain quick insight into one’s strengths, weaknesses, motivators, and behaviors, you can introduce Behavioral Assessments, such as Myers Briggs, Enneagram, and Strengths Finder.

 Behavioral assessments help ensure potential hires will be a good fit within your organization and company culture, which saves time and money.

 What Are Behavioral Assessment Tools?

 A behavioral assessment is a method used in the field of psychology to observe, describe, explain, predict, and sometimes correct behavior.
 This can be done through general observation or the use of questionnaires.

 When using a questionnaire, the observations are done by focusing on behaviors that have already occurred.
 Questionnaires often provide examples of common scenarios and ask the observant to answer by utilizing past experiences.

 Utilizing Popular Behavioral Assessment Tools

-When using this test in the hiring process you can gain a better understanding of candidates’ way of thinking and the skills that they could bring to the workplace.
+When using this test in the hiring process, you can gain a better understanding of an individual’s way of thinking and the skills they could bring to the workplace.
 Different personality types can be related to different job roles, some utilize planning and strategy, while others could value imagination and creativity.